CRL / JSTOR Print Archive Project

 Current JSTOR Holdings

-The CRL JSTOR Catalog provides title level information about the holdings we have available on our shelved and those we have not yet acquired.
+The CRL JSTOR Catalog provides volume level information about the holdings we have available on our shelves as well as those we would like to acquire.
 Call numbers for JSTOR materials are assigned using the same convention as for other CRL holdings.
-A unique alpha/numerical call number, is assigned to each donated title beginning with the letter J. For example, the first title and volume of the JSTOR collection is J-1.
-The call number is assigned sequentially, and is based on the date of receipt.
-For this reason, volumes within a title may be assigned to multiple call numbers.
-All current JSTOR records in CRL’s catalog (http://catalog.crl.edu/) have fields that list current holdings and issues wanted.
-Please note that the catalog holdings do not reflect donation offers we have accepted, but have not yet received.
+A unique alpha/numerical call number, is assigned to each donated title beginning with the letter J. The numerical part of the call number is assigned sequentially, and is based on the date of accession.
+For example, the first title and volume we acquired in 2000 was the Annual Review of Sociology, and so it was assigned the call number J-1.
+Because content is shelved as it is received, volumes within a title may be assigned to different call numbers.

 Environmental Conditions

 Journals are located in a climate and humidity-controlled environment within the Center for Research Library Facility in Chicago, IL.
-We have posted our temperatures and humidity readings for the JSTOR Print Archive at CRL.
-Temp Humid H L for 2003 2010.[1]

 Validation of JSTOR